- Undergraduate Program Description

 - Three courses or nine credits (minimum) in the area of ancient civilization and culture.

 - Four other courses or 12 credits, either in Latin and/or Greek language at any level (excluding only Elementary Latin) or in ancient civilization and culture, in any combination.

 - Students who may think of going on in Classics are strongly advised to study both languages and to take as many advanced courses as possible.
 They should also discuss their interest with a faculty member at the earliest opportunity.

 - Courses in Modern Greek language and culture are also taught within the department, but cannot be counted towards the major.

 The interdisciplinary minor in Ancient Civilization is designed to make the study of the ancient world available to students without the requirement of learning Latin or Greek.
 Students learn about the history, literature, art, and culture of antiquity in courses that emphasize the study of primary texts in English translation.
 As a minor, it naturally looks to students whose main interests lie in other areas, but who are curious about the ancient world, and who seek a program that is at once structured and interdisciplinary.
-It makes a good complement in particular to majors in English, History, Fine Arts, Philosophy, and Theology but is available to everyone regardless of major.
+It makes a good complement in particular to majors in English, History, Art, Art History, and Film, Philosophy, and Theology, but is available to everyone regardless of major.
 A list of the courses that are available each semester from the various departments and that count for the minor will be available at registration time.
 A program consists of six courses under three headings:

 - One course in Greek History (CLAS2205) or Greek Civilization (CLAS1186).
 As a rule one or the other of these courses will be taught each year.